 All offers of TUI fly will always be made subject to an obvious clerical error.

 The following conditions do not apply to bookings made through the GDS (Amadeus, Galileo, Worldspan, Apollo, Sabre).

 These costs amount to € 70 per person (+/- 777 MAD) until the day preceding the date on which the flight is to take place.

 The costs are charged for each person and each changed section of the flight (‘leg’).

-If the traveller cancels their booking or fails to show for the booked flight, no refund will be paid, with the exception of any passenger-related taxes imposed by airports and governments charged at the time of the booking.
+If the traveller cancels their booking or fails to show for the booked flight, the price of the booked trip is in any case payable and no refund will be paid (100% cancellation fee applies), with the exception of any passenger-related taxes imposed by airports and governments charged at the time of the booking.
 These are reimbursed at the traveller’s written request at the latest three months after the date of cancellation or no-show, after deduction of a fixed administrative cost of €35 (+/- 377 MAD) per request.
 The traveller should inform TUI Airlines Belgium NV in writing of the cancellation before the date of the flight, with indication of the reference number of the booking(s).
 Cancellations are only possible on workdays during business hours (from Monday through Saturday from 9.00 am to 5.00 pm).
 Cancellations outside this period will be processed on the next working day.

 The traveller is advised to insure themselves against the financial consequences of a cancellation or no-show.